 Bulbs and bulblike plants, Ground covers, Perennials, Flowers

 Large-flowered florists’ cyclamen (C. persicum) is most often seen as a container-grown gift plant, though it can be used as a bedding plant in favorable climates.
 The other species described here are smaller-flowered, hardier plants better adapted to outdoor culture.
-Used them in rock gardens, in naturalized clumps under trees, or as carpets under camellias, rhododendrons, and large noninvasive ferns; hardy types also grow well under native oaks.
+Use them in rock gardens, in naturalized clumps under trees, or as carpets under camellias, rhododendrons, and large noninvasive ferns; hardy types also grow well under native oaks.
 All are good container plants if grown out of direct sun.

 Plants grow readily from seed.
-Small-flowered hardy species take several years to bloom; older strains of florists– cyclamen need 15 to 18 months from seed, while newer strains can bloom 7 months after planting.
+Small-flowered hardy species take several years to bloom; older strains of florists’ cyclamen need 15 to 18 months from seed, while newer strains can bloom 7 months after planting.
 Grown outdoors in open ground, plants often self-sow.

-Good choice for color in place to be occupied in summer by tuberous begonias.
+Good choice for color in a place to be occupied in summer by tuberous begonias.
 Shade is required where summers are hot.
-Plants lose leaves and go dormant in hot weather, but usually survive if drainage is good and soil not waterlogged.
+Plants lose leaves and go dormant in hot weather, but usually survive if drainage is good and soil is not waterlogged.
 Protect from slugs and snails; plants are especially vulnerable because tops of tubers and growing points are exposed.

-Grows 20 to 80 ft. tall and wide.
+Grows to 20–80 ft. tall and wide.
 Slim blue-green leaves turn bronze in winter.
 Bark is iron-bla...